-Contrary to International tourism, domestic tourism-in which people travel outside their normal domicile to other areas within the covering the domestic tourism, they do not cross national boundaries. in this case there are no language or currency or document barriers whereas in case of intenational tourism these are must.
+Contrary to International tourism, in case of domestic tourism people travel outside their normal domicile to other areas, and they do not cross national boundaries. in this case there are no language or currency or document barriers whereas in case of intenational tourism these are must.

-8.2 Trends in International Tourism
+10.2 Trends in International Tourism

 International tourists produce some of the most dynamic economic exchanges.
 Between 1970 and 1993 internal tourist arrivals trabled from 165 million to 500 million.
 During the same period the international tourism receipts registered on 18 fold increase from US\$ 324 billion.

-The growth international tourism was also in tghe first half of the century.
-The growth was rapid in the later part of the century and quite phanomenal since 1980. in 1950 the total tourist arrival was only 25 million generating foreign exchange receipts of $\mu$ S\$2.1 billion.
-The growth tourist arrival recorded slight improvement than that of 1950.
+The growth of international tourism was also in the first half of the century.
+The growth was rapid in the later part of the century and quite phanomenal since 1980.
+In 1950 the total tourist arrival was only 25 million generating foreign exchange receipts of μ S\$2.1 billion.
+The growth of tourist arrival recorded slight improvement than that of 1950.
 Actually the real growth of tourist arrivals and receipts has started since 1980 onward.
-The receipts from tourism have grows even faster, \$18 billion in 1970 increased to \$105 bfillion in 1980.
+The receipts from tourism have grown even faster, \$18 billion in 1970 increased to \$105 bfillion in 1980.
 In 2000 the arrivals reached 698 million with a total receipts \$476 billion.

-According to World Tourism Organisation (WTO), the number of international travels has risen to more than 500 million per annum which means that one are of every ten inhabitant of the world is a tourist.
-With rapid developments in the field of transport and communication, the global tourism industry is likely to double in the next decade.
+According to World Tourism Organisation (WTO), the number of international travels has risen to more than 500 million per annum which means that one of every ten inhabitant of the world is a tourist.
+With rapid development in the field of transport and communication, the global tourism industry is likely to double in the next decade.

-The 21st century will experience higher percentage to the total populations travelling particularly in developing countries.
+The 21st century will experience higher percentage to the total population travelling particularly in developing countries.
 Tourism is the industry of industries and has a great multiplier effect on other industries.
 Tourism serves as an effective medium for the transfer of wealth.
 A total of 212 million persons are being employed globally through direct and indirect opportunities generated by tourism industry.
-Recent trends shows that international tourist arrivals in 1990 was 457 mjillion and foreign receipts 257 billion US dollars which has increased to 528 billion in 1995 and 320 million US dollars.
+Recent trends shows that international tourist arrivals in 1990 was 457 mjillion and foreign receipts was 257 billion US dollars which in 1995 has increased to 528 billion and 320 million US dollars.
 Similar trend is observed in 2000 also i.e. 98 million and 476 billion US dollars and 1040 billion US dollars respectively.

-8.3 Factors for International Tourism
+10.3 Factors for International Tourism